zopefoundation/Products.PluggableAuthService/README.rst

   eggs = Products.PluggableAuthService
   ...

-The product can also be installed as a depencency of another distribution.
+The product can also be installed as a dependency of another distribution.

-If you want to install this package manually, without using setuptools, simply untar the package file downloaded from the PyPI site and look for the folder named "PluggableAuthService" underneath the "Products" folder at the root of the extracted tarball.
-Copy or link this "PluggableAuthService" folder into your Zope "Products" folder and restart Zope.

 Documentation
 -------------